karmanbadhesha/NotifyMyRealtor/README.md

 # <img src="public/icons/icon_48.png" width="45" align="left"> Notifymyrealtor

-My Chrome Extension
+This Chrome Extension allows for you to easily email your realtor any listings you come across!

 ## Features

-- Feature 1
+- Send your realtor emails straight from the Google account that you are logged into on Google Chrome!
-- Feature 2
+- Manage a list of realtors

 ## Install